 Here are five ways to give your new cat or dog the best possible start in life!

 - Be very hands on.
-Watch a mother cat with her litter and you’ll see how much touch and interaction goes on among them all.
-There’s constant pushing, poking, licking and mewing, so keep that in mind as you raise your kitten.
-There’s no need to protect your pet from the noise and bustle of family life; besides plenty of petting, holding and grooming, your kitten will benefit greatly from being exposed to as much as possible, provided that you strive to keep interactions positive.
-Introduce lots of different toys and surfaces to walk and sleep on.
+Watch a mama cat or dog with her litter and you’ll see how much touch and interaction goes on among them all.
+There’s pushing, poking, cleaning, playing and cuddling, so keep that in mind as you raise your new pet.
+Help him integrate gradually into your home environment (whether quiet or noisy) and be sure to provide plenty of petting, holding and grooming.
 Let other people besides you give food and treats.
-Kittens who are handled a lot when young are much easier to care for throughout their lives, and much more enjoyable to be around!
+Animals who are handled more when young are much easier to care for throughout their lives, and much more enjoyable to be around!

 - Know what to expect.
 Based on breed, age, etc. Kittens are really great at some things (learning to use the litterbox, for instance) and really exasperating when it comes to other (climbing up screens and furniture).
 You will save yourself so much frustration (and household damage) by learning what to expect in terms of your cat’s behavior, and what provisions to put in place.
 Any reliable cat care book or website you can consult will be worth the read.

 - Supervise young children.
-There’s an exception to the rule about socialization: little children.
+There’s an exception to the above tip about socialization: little children.
 Far too many parents are lax about this, choosing to be reactive rather than proactive (i.e. “No, Emily, don’t yank the kitty’s tail.”)
 Sadly, I’ve even seen YouTube videos showing a parent who lets a child terrorize a pet, and then berate or hit the pet when it lashes out in anger!
-The better approach is to keep very young children away from your kitten or cat unless you are there to fully supervise the interaction (i.e. catch your child before he grabs the tail).
-Your cat will thank you greatly for this more compassionate approach rather than allowing him to be a punching bag or teaching tool.
+The better approach is to keep very young children away from your new pet unless you are there to fully supervise the interaction (i.e. catch your child before he grabs the tail).
+Your pets will thank you greatly for this more compassionate approach rather than allowing them to be a punching bag or teaching tool.